devRaoRizwan/devRaoRizwan/README.md

 ### 🔭 Currently

-- Building **BOMWatch**, a CycloneDX AI-BOM scanner that inventories dependencies and AI models straight from GitHub Actions
+- Shipped **BOMWatcher**, a CycloneDX AI-BOM scanner that inventories dependencies, AI models and AI services from a scan running on your own Actions minutes
 - Running **SiteScopia** in production, a FastAPI website analyzer for SEO, accessibility, security and performance
 - Exploring event-driven architecture, microservices and high-throughput service design
 - Open to backend engineering roles in Python and Django, remote or Lahore-based